-This long standing Edwardian family home was bought by our client with the vision to modernise the original tired interior as well as tone down some of the more exuberant style choices from the previous owner.
+This long standing Edwardian family home built in an Arts & Crafts style was bought by our client with the vision to modernise the original tired interior as well as tone down some of the more exuberant style choices from the previous owner.

 To achieve this modernised family home, we planned on opening up the main living spaces and flood these areas with more natural light.
 Our client also required a study as well as a dedicated entertainment space for hosting friends and family in comfort and luxury.

 With next to no natural light able to get through to the entry way of the property it originally felt like a very small, dark and dingy space.

 To maximise the transformation of this area we removed the wall that separates the entrance hall from the kitchen and day living and added glass partitions and crittall doors where the original wall once stood.
 This area has now completely transformed.

 When entering this home you’re now able to see straight through the day-living area, past the dining orangery and over the new glass edged balcony that overlooks the garden.

 The new crittall glass partitions flood natural light from the kitchen and day living area, through to the entrance hall creating a light and airy feel as you enter the home.